suncihai/springboot/README.md

 2. remember some useful plugins and dependencies

 * Connect to mysql
-1. "com.mysql.jdbc.Driver" has deprecated, use "com.mysql.cj.jdbc.Driver"
+1. "com.mysql.jdbc.Driver" has deprecated, use "com.mysql.cj.jdbc.Driver", or it will
+   cause "java.sql.SQLException: Unknown system variable 'query_cache_size'"

 2. "Establishing SSL connection without server's identity verification is not recommended.
 According to MySQL 5.5.45+, 5.6.26+ and 5.7.6+ requirements SSL connection must be established by default if explicit option isn't set.
    For compliance with existing applications not using SSL the verifyServerCertificate property is set to 'false'.